blelump/rust_interview/README.md

 You would outperform competition if you would:
 - use [keriox](https://github.com/jolocom/keriox) lib for using events instead of using mock structure
 - add support for multiple transport protocols
-- describe how to solve asyn vs sync communication
+- describe how to solve async vs sync communication
 - leverage [keriox](https://github.com/jolocom/keriox) derivation path for unique identifier